zyzshishui/slime/docs/en/sft.md

     )
     ```

     SFT actually reuses the custom rollout functionality of slime.
-By using `--rollout-function-path`, the data generation part is switched from the RL rollout that uses `sglang` to the SFT version that reads data from a file, which is `slime.rollout.sft_example.generate_rollout`.
+By using `--rollout-function-path`, the data generation part is switched from the RL rollout that uses `sglang` to the SFT version that reads data from a file, which is `slime.rollout.sft_rollout.generate_rollout`.

     For SFT, it is recommended to set `rollout_batch_size` and `global_batch_size` to the same value and not to configure `n_samples_per_prompt`.
 This is equivalent to training one batch right after reading one batch.